nicholastay/python-lolbot/README.md

 -------------
 * All the above commands, with an exclamation point in front, eg hello = !hello.
 * Any custom commands added with the addcom command (covered below).
 The custom commands will just return with text.
+* The bot will automatically join any group chat given.

 Admin Commands:
 -------------